 Again, this show comes with rave reviews, but personally, I couldn’t get into it.
 The storyline centres around Eleanor, a recently deceased housewive who finds herself in heaven despite living a sinful life.
 Played by Kristen Bell, the bisexual character is determined to change her ways in order to stay in ‘the good place’.

-Other Netflix TV Shows with Lesbian Characters
+Netflix Shows with Lesbian Characters

 OK, finally we are going to take a glimpse at the Netflix TV shows that feature lesbian characters.
 You won’t necessarily find the queer characters at the centre of any major storylines.
 But they do make each of the shows all the more fabulous just by being there.
 I’ll also let you know when in the show you can expect the lesbian characters to make an appearance.

 Easily one of the best Netflix series ever released, Stranger Things sees a small, unassuming town transform into a supernatural realm of strange goings-on.
 The characters are fantastic, and the 80s setting provides such a retro vibe.
-Stay tuned for season 3 when we get our first lesbian character.

 I know many people who love the show.
 Personally, I’ve never watched it or been interested in it.
 But I hear by season four there is finally a bisexual character who falls for a lesbian surgeon.